tsekotsolov/Movie-finder/README.md

 1. Download the source code navigate to the folder where the files are located

-2. Open a CMD window there
+2. Open a console there

-3. Install all needed packages

-4. Run npm install
+3. Run npm install

-5. Run ng serve --open
+4. Run ng serve --open

 ## Authors
   * **Tseko Tsolov**